Razumovskyy/MARFA/README.md

 - **Efficient Line-by-Line Technique**: Employs an effective interpolation method [Fomin, 1995] featuring nine grids to speed up line summation in the core of the tool.
 - **Atmospheric Profile Handling**: Computes absorption coefficients or cross-sections based on atmospheric profiles provided via input files.
 - **Line Shapes Support**: Supports standard line shapes with the Voigt profile set as the default.
 Additional line shapes can be manually added by implementing a specific abstract interface.
-- **Line Wings Corrections**: Supports various chi-factors for implementing sub-Lorentzian behavior of spectral lines.
+- **Line Wings Corrections**: Supports various chi-factors for implementing sub-Lorentzian behavior of wings of spectral lines.
 Custom chi-factors can be added manually.
 - **Line Cut-Off Criterion**: Can be set as an input to control accuracy and match continuum parameters.
 - **Line Databases Support**: Includes HITRAN2016 databases for CO₂ and H₂O within the source code.
 Custom databases can be introduced by preprocessing them into the required format.
 - **PT-Tables Generation**: Generates resulting spectra as direct-access files in PT-format (each output file corresponds to one atmospheric level), which can be immediately introduced into radiative transfer schemes.